ryanbarrett/ansible-tshark-listener/README.md

 # ansible-tshark-listener

 The goal is to provide an hourly/daily/weekly packet trace to provide pcap files for analysis.

 **To get started:**
 Set up a machine with 2 interfaces (VM, laptop, or raspberry pi).

-Specify one interface to listen on and attach this interface to a TAP or SPAN/mirrored port. (i.e. listener_int )
+Specify one interface to listen to a TAP or SPAN/mirrored port.

+This port will be set in promisc mode.

+On reboot a tmux session will be launched with the user you specify as the "tshark_user_name".

+This will begin capturing packets to your "tshark_buffer_dir".

 ## Requirements